12 months (three terms, plus thesis work)

-as a 12-month MA and a 16-month MArch, the course is balanced between cross-disciplinary research and design application.
-The work is divided among three equally important areas: design workshops; lectures and seminars; and a written thesis for the MA or a design project for the MArch, which allow students to develop an extended and focused study within the broader themes of the course.
+as a 12-month MA or a 16-month MArch, the course is balanced between cross-disciplinary research and design application.
+Students’ work is divided among three equally important areas: design workshops, lectures and seminars, and a written thesis for the MA or a design thesis for the MArch - all of which allow students to develop an extended and focused study within the broader themes of the course.

 Lecture Courses and Seminars

-(Terms 1, 2 and 3)
+Design Workshop Terms 1, 2 and 3

-The Design Workshop is the core course of the programme, providing a framework for linking design investigation to a politically and historically informed approach to issues of contemporary urbanism.
-It has two components.
-One is the Group Workshop in which students and tutors form small teams working to explore and develop design responses to well-defined urban challenges.
-The other component is the Urban Seminar, which opens up a debate on different approaches to key themes in the programme’s areas of research, with presentations by both students and visiting scholars and practitioners.
-The course consists of individual and group projects, and students present both design and written work.
-While each of the Group Workshop teams will pursue distinct lines of investigation, the Urban Seminar and individual work gives the opportunity to evaluate andreflect upon different approaches to key issues within urbanism today.
-The programme places particular emphasis upon the urban inner periphery, where the complexity of the urban process is plainly visible, and our project work in the Design Workshop reflects this emphasis.
-Each team will define the balance and integration of architectural, social and political concepts that drive its work, giving each project a distinctive style and character.
+The Design Workshop is the programme’s core course and provides a framework for linking design investigation to a politically and historically informed approach to issues of contemporary urbanism.
+Students and tutors make up small teams and work together to explore and develop design responses to well-defined urban challenges.
+The course also runs seminars to stimulate debates on different approaches to key themes in the programme’s areas of research, with presentations by both students and visiting scholars and practitioners.
+The course consists of individual and group work, and students present both design and written work.
+While each of the workshop teams pursues distinct lines of investigation, the seminars and individual work give the opportunity for individual work on approaches to key issues within urbanism today.
+We focus on the urban inner periphery, where the complexity of the urban process is plainly visible.
+Each team defines the balance and integration of architectural, social and political concepts that drive its work, giving every project a distinctive style and character.

-Cities in a Transnational World
+Cities in a Transnational World, Term 1

 This course explores the social and economic context of housing and urbanism as it interacts with the formulation and implementation of strategies of urban development and with the reshaping of the role of architects and planners in the making of cities.
 It offers a comparative analysis of the restructuring of cities in the context of the current stage of internationalisation of the world economy, placing strong emphasis on issues of policy and planning, and on current reforms in systems of urban governance.